 After arriving at the base of Crystal much later than expected, we quickly threw on our gear and began the approach.
 It’s been close to 10 years since I was last around the Bullion Basin area, so Tim and Jeff lead the charge up the snowshoe trails.
 I forget the different trails we skinned up, but some combination of Mary Lee, Ted’s Trail and possibly Bullion Basin Trail.

-Upon reaching Bullion Basin, we followed a skin track heading up East Peak.
+Upon reaching Bullion Basin, we followed a skin track heading up Platinum Peak.
 There were a number of other groups going up the skin track and upon reaching the ridge, we encountered more folks getting ready to descend and could see numerous tracks down the slope ahead of us.
 Looking across Cement Basin, we didn’t see any tracks up towards where we would be heading, so we were hopeful to find some fresh lines.

 We skied down into Cement Basin and eventually the slope levelled out and we transitioned and started breaking trail.
 We spotted an existing skin track and used that - it looked like a group of two, possibly split boarders, and was fresh.
 It took us up to the notch and proceeded to parallel the ridge.
 We came to the first chute, and decided to keep moving along the skin track, as the entrance looked wind hammered and lacking any fresh snow.